cloudfoundry/docs-bosh/content/ntp-config.md

 ## It is also possible to configure the agent env on an instance-group basis

-If you wanted to configure the NTP servers specifically for one instance group in a deployment you can do so using `agent.env.bosh.ntp` property on that instance group in its deployment manifest.
+If you wanted to configure the NTP servers specifically for one instance group in a deployment you can do so using `env.bosh.ntp` property on that instance group in its deployment manifest.

 ## Configuring NTP via CPI job properties is DEPRECATED